Enotto56/pymavlink/readme-telemetry-monitor.md

 ## 1. Install prerequisites
 1. Install **Python 3.9+** from [python.org](https://www.python.org/downloads/windows/) and check that `python`/`pip` are in `PATH` via `python --version`.
+2. Install the **pyserial** driver module (required for COM-port access): `python -m pip install pyserial`.
-2. Ensure your autopilot's USB-to-serial driver is installed (Windows usually installs it automatically; if not, install the vendor's driver).
+3. Ensure your autopilot's USB-to-serial driver is installed (Windows usually installs it automatically; if not, install the vendor's driver).

 ## 2. Get the code with all needed dialects
 Use the PyPI package (recommended, includes generated MAVLink dialect modules):